Cann2000/UniverseOfInformation/README.md

 # Technicial Specifications
 In my application, I pull data from the internet.
 Then I save the data I obtain to my database.
 If new data is added or updated, I retrieve the data from the internet every 30 minutes to ensure that these changes reach the user again.
-While developing my application, I tried to develop it in a structure suitable for Mvvm structure and modern Android development.
+While developing my application, I tried to develop it in a structure suitable for MVVM structure and modern Android development.
 The libraries and features I use are as follows:

 - Dependency injection-Hilt